Best Home Warranty Companies in Michigan

 • Our moderators read all reviews to verify quality and helpfulness.

-Our research team vetted home warranty companies that are rated by hundreds of customers in Ohio.
-Read our guide to choose the best home warranty in Ohio for you by comparing plans, contract lengths and service fees.
+Our research team vetted home warranty companies that are rated by hundreds of customers in Michigan.
+Read our guide to choose the best home warranty in Michigan for you by comparing plans, contract lengths and service fees.

 Read our full methodology below for all the details.
 Our picks may be Authorized Partners that compensate us, but this does not affect our recommendations or evaluations.